Honduran Miss World contestant and sister found murdered

 The group said it would hold a service with the Miss World contestants on Sunday to honor the two women, and say prayers for them and their family.

-(Writing by Elinor Comlay; Editing by Kieran Murray, W Simon and Alan Crosby)
+(Writing by Elinor Comlay; Editing by Kieran Murray, W Simon, Alan Crosby and Edmund Klamann)